the 6 ways horses learn

 They have an innate ability to sense the energy emitted by those around them.

-As a trainer, it’s essential to be mindful of your own energy levels when working with horses.
+As a trainer, being mindful of your energy levels when working with horses is essential.

 Maintaining a calm and focused mindset can create a harmonious energy environment that facilitates better learning experiences.